-Let us look at the neighbourhood itself first.
-By definition, the neighbourhood is the area surrounding your house.
-Not all neighbourhoods are the same.
+Let us look at the neighborhood itself first.
+By definition, the neighborhood is the area surrounding your house.
+Not all neighborhoods are the same.
 There are different ways to classify the area we live in.
-It can be a city or town, rural or urban, a posh locality or a slum.
+It can be a city or town, rural or urban, a posh locality, or a slum.
 Also, it could be isolated or crowded, or even one or the other at different times.
 Your child can come to harm in all of them.

-What are the risks a child faces in your neighbourhood?
+What are the risks a child faces in your neighborhood?

 Dangers exist in all types of localities.
-They range from the simple to the serious.
-Here’s a list of possible risks:
+They range from simple to serious.
+Here's a list of possible risks:

-- Bullying: There are children of all ages and backgrounds in every neighbourhood.
+Bullying: There are children of all ages and backgrounds in every neighborhood.
 Some of them could browbeat and bully others, making the weaker children scared and insecure.

-- Sexual harassment: You think you know everyone in your neighbourhood.
-But you may not realise that people you meet every day are capable of sexually harassing your child.
+Sexual harassment: You think you know everyone in your neighborhood.
+But you may not realize that people you meet every day are capable of sexually harassing your child.
 Also, understand that girls are not the only victims of sexual harassment.
 It can happen to boys too.

-- Kidnapping: According to UNICEF, nearly 40,000 children are abducted every year in India.
+Kidnapping: According to UNICEF, nearly 40,000 children are abducted every year in India.
 The kidnapping could be for various reasons, ranging from ransom to personal vendetta.
-The crime can happen anywhere.
+Crime can happen anywhere.

-There are different figures for the rate of crimes in different kinds of neighbourhoods.
+There are different figures for the rate of crimes in different kinds of neighborhoods.
 But by being aware and alert, you can equip your child to take care of himself.
-Here are some practical safety tips to instil in your child:
+Here are some practical safety tips to instill in your child:

-- Knowing the neighbourhood: Make the child familiar with her immediate vicinity and the people living there.
+Knowing the neighborhood: Make the child familiar with her immediate vicinity and the people living there.

 You can protect your children by taking action on other levels too.
 You can help them:

-- Identify risks: A child should be able to identify when she is in danger.
-For that, she should know where danger lies.
-So talk to your child about the various risks she can face in her neighbourhood, from traffic accidents to kidnapping.
+Identify risks: A child should be able to identify when she is in danger.
+For that, she should know where the danger lies.
+So talk to your child about the various risks she can face in her neighborhood, from traffic accidents to kidnapping.

-- Assess danger: Discuss deviant behaviour with your children, so that they can spot the signs and be on their guard.
+Assess danger: Discuss deviant behavior with your children, so that they can spot the signs and be on their guard.
 This includes stalking, staring in a way that makes them uncomfortable, and inappropriate touching.

-- Teach your children self-defence skills.
-Also, ensure that they carry simple deterrents like pepper sprays if they feel threatened, or they have to go to places which you consider unsafe.
+Teach your children self-defense skills.
+Also, ensure that they carry simple deterrents like pepper sprays if they feel threatened, or they have to go to places that you consider unsafe.
 Show them how, in an emergency, even a set of keys or a pencil can be used effectively.

 And now for some safety tips for parents:

-- Maintain healthy bonds: As adults, it is our responsibility to create and maintain a safe environment for every child.
-Establish healthy relationships within your own home, and with your neighbours.
-Make sure that all children in your neighbourhood, not only your own, can count on you for help if needed.
+Maintain healthy bonds: As adults, it is our responsibility to create and maintain a safe environment for every child.
+Establish healthy relationships within your own home, and with your neighbors.
+Make sure that all children in your neighborhood, not only your own, can count on you for help if needed.

 As parents, our every action (or inaction) inspires our children.
 Let us make sure we set good examples by being courageous and responsible ourselves!